Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Vortex inside an elliptical boundary

 \subsection{Complex potential and flow field}

 Consider a (positive) vortex at position $w_0$ inside an ellipse with major semiaxis $a$ and minor semiaxis $b =\sqrt{a^2-1}$.
 The dimensionless circulation (in units of $\hbar/M$) around the elliptical boundary is $\Gamma_\text{ext}=+2 \pi$, while the one along the flat ellipse (surrounding the focal line) is $\Gamma_\text{FE}=0$.
-The analogous complex potential on the $z$-plane for a vortex in an annulus at $z_0 = w_0 + \sqrt{w_0^2-1}$ must lead to the same circulations along the corresponding boundaries.
-Hence the complex potential on the $z$-plane must feature a circulation $\Gamma(R) = 2\pi$ on the outer boundary of the annulus (with $R = a + b$) and $\Gamma(1) = 0$ on the unit circle.
-Moreover, the flat ellipse in the $w$-plane tightly encircles the branch-cut extending between the two foci.
-To ensure that the flow on the ellipse remains continuous across the branch cut, we must require $F_{\rm annulus}\left(e^{i\theta}\right) = F_{\rm annulus}\left(e^{-i\theta}\right)$ on the unit circle (parametrized by the polar angle $\theta$).
+The analogous complex potential on the $z$ plane for a vortex in an annulus at $z_0 = w_0 + \sqrt{w_0^2-1}$ must lead to the same circulations along the corresponding boundaries.
+Hence the complex potential on the $z$ plane must feature a circulation $\Gamma(R) = 2\pi$ on the outer boundary of the annulus and $\Gamma(1) = 0$ on the unit circle.

+Physically, the hydrodynamic flow for a vortex inside an elliptical boundary should be smooth throughout the interior because it is basically a quadrupolar distortion of that for a circular boundary.
+Hence we must require that the flow be smooth and continuous across the focal line.
+The focal line of the ellipse on the $w$ plane is the image of the unit circle on the $z$ plane.
+A smooth potential on the ellipse therefore requires an extra boundary condition on the $z$ plane: on the unit circle, we require $F\left(z=e^{i \theta}\right) = F\left(z=e^{- i \theta}\right)$.
+In this way, when the Joukowsky transformation maps the unit circle onto the focal line, the potential will remain smooth across the focal line.
+On the unit circle where $|z|=1$, the latter expression is equivalent to $F(z)=F(z^{-1})$.
+We therefore seek a potential such that $F(z)=F(z^{-1})$ everywhere, which will automatically satisfy the extra requirement at $|z|=1$.

+Moreover, as seen in Fig.~\ref{fig_Joukowsky}, on the $z$ plane we also need to impose two hard-wall boundary conditions: not only at $|z|=R$, but also at $|z|=R^{-1}$.
+In other words, we need to solve the problem on an annulus with inner and outer radii $R_{\rm in}=R^{-1}$ and $R_{\rm out}=R$.